debrutal/serdeable/README.md

 ## Sample application
-for demoing an issue with serdeablr and problem json.
+for demoing an issue with serdeable and problem json.